 Yes, you have to give them your banking information before you can submit your loan application for processing.
 Considering that multiple borrowers have complained about Little Lake Lending changing the terms of their loan after they’ve signed contracts, having to give up your routing and account numbers prior to approval feels super sketchy.

-- PenFed credit union — their rates are awesome, and you don’t have to be in the military to qualify anymore!
+- PenFed credit union: their rates are great, and you no longer have to be in the military to be eligible

-- Borrowing from friends and family – you can set up money pools on Facebook if you can’t find one person who can loan you everything you need.
+- Borrowing from friends and family: you can set up money pools on Facebook if you can’t find one person who can loan you everything you need.
+Even strangers on Reddit will loan money

-Look, nobody is going to judge you for needing to take out an emergency loan.
+Nobody is going to judge you for needing to take out an emergency loan.
 It is important, though, that no matter how desperate you feel, you explore all your options before jumping into a deal with a shady payday or tribal lender.
 Doing a bit of homework can help you keep your head above water.
+After all, the purpose of a loan is to improve your financial situation.
+You don’t want to end up setting yourself back.